shichao-an/115wangpan/docs/source/quickstart.rst

 System directories
 ------------------

-The account has its offline space that store files transferred from tasks or uploaded by users.
+The account has its offline space that stores files transferred from tasks or uploaded by users.
 The root directory has access to all available files.

 .. code-block:: python

     >>> api.root_directory
     <Directory: 文件>
     >>> api.root_directory.list()
-    api.root_directory.list()
     [<Directory: 我的接收>]